BertrandKevin/Save-IMU-s-Data-Reach-RTK/README.md

     d.
 Copy the repository from your computer and paste it on the Reach
   #### On Linux / macOS
     a.
 Open a new Terminal window
     b.
-Connect to the Reach with the command: ssh root@IpAddressOfTheReach.
-       - Default password : emlidreach
+Type: sudo scp /ThePathOfTheFolderOnYourComputer root@IpAddressOfTheReach:/home/root/
     c.
-Type: sudo scp /ThePathOfTheFolderOnYourComputer root@IpAddressOfTheReach:/home/root/
-    d.
 Then follow the steps by typping your password and the Reach's password

 ## Start the program
   Two possibilities are available to start this program: